openhab/openhab-addons/bundles/org.openhab.persistence.dynamodb/README.md

 ### Table schema

 The DynamoDB persistence addon provides two different table schemas: "new" and "legacy".
 As the name implies, "legacy" is offered for backwards-compatibility purpose for old users who like to access the data that is already stored in DynamoDB.
-All users are adviced to transition to "new" table schema, which is more optimized.
+All users are advised to transition to "new" table schema, which is more optimized.

-At this moment there is no supported way to migrate date from old format to new.
+At this moment there is no supported way to migrate data from old format to new.

 #### New table schema